Mouchoir/HDTAnomalyDisplay/README.md

 - **Automatic Anomaly Detection**: The plugin automatically detects and displays anomalies as they appear in the game, keeping your audience in the loop without any extra effort on your part.
 - **Seamless Overlay Integration**: The anomaly information is displayed directly in the Hearthstone Deck Tracker overlay, ensuring a clean and unobtrusive addition to your stream.
+- **Move Card**: Reposition the anomaly tooltip on the overlay to suit your stream's design.
+- **Resize Card**: Resizable tooltips to accommodate different screen sizes and resolutions.
+- **Localization**: Display the anomaly card in your own language using HDT settings (Options > Tracker > General > Card language).
 - **Plug-and-Play**: With its user-friendly setup, all you have to do is enable the plugin and you're good to go—no complicated configurations needed.

 ## Usage